-Whether you’re hosting a dinner for friends or need something to take to a potluck or holiday meal, it’s nice to have a salad that’s easy to make, and will stay fresh without getting mushy.
-Of course it also needs to be wonderful.
+Whether you’re hosting a dinner for friends or need something to take to a potluck, picnic or holiday meal, it’s nice to have a salad that’s easy to make, and will stay fresh without getting mushy or watery.
+Of course it also needs to taste wonderful.

 When cooking for friends, I want to enjoy their company but also have amazing food to serve.
 I try to plan a menu so that I can do almost everything in advance.
 I recently had a large group over at the last minute and didn’t want to spend any time in the kitchen cooking, so along with Carnitas that I made in the slow cooker, I served this simple but brilliant salad.

-I prepared it in the morning and just added the dressing before we were ready to eat.
-The broccoli was crisp and I loved the sweetness from the dried cranberries and the savory from the red onions.
+I prepared it in the morning and just added the dressing an hour before we were ready to eat.
+The broccoli was crisp and everyone loved the sweetness from the dried cranberries.
 You also get a little smoky salty flavor thrown in the mix with bacon and roasted sunflower or pumpkin seeds.

-My favorite part of the broccoli bacon salad is the dressing.
-I used Siggi’s brand yogurt which I think has the best flavor without being too tangy.
-Along with mayonnaise you’ll add some honey.
+My favorite part of this broccoli bacon salad is the dressing.
+The combination of sour cream, mayo and honey create a dressing that’s not too tangy or sweet.
 Most classic broccoli salad recipes have sugar in the dressing but the honey adds so much more flavor.

-Step 1: Par boil the broccoli for 1 minute for the perfect texture then drain and let let it air dry or dry with paper towels.
+Cut or break apart the broccoli into bite-sized pieces.
+Blanche the broccoli for 1 minute for the perfect texture then place in an ice bath to stop the cooking.
+Drain and let it air dry or dry with paper towels.

-Step 3: Whisk together the dressing ingredients and toss right before serving.
+Whisk together the dressing ingredients and add it to the salad about an hour before serving.

 If you like a creamier salad, just double the dressing.